 Ultimately, it doesn’t matter what other people want.

 Just because someone likes having huge legs and squats 3 days a week doesn’t mean it’s right for YOU and YOUR goals.

 If you don’t know where to get started, achieving the V-taper is a good place to get started.

 Most guys want to get a better V-taper: shoulders that look wide compared to the waist.

-That’s a great goal to have because the shoulder-to-waist ratio is among the most important indicators of your sexual attractiveness to the opposite sex….
+That’s a great goal to have because endless studies show that the shoulder-to-waist ratio is the #1 most important indicator of your sexual attractiveness to the opposite sex….